 So I'm on Instagram and Facebook and or the other ones?
-Oh, LinkedIn, LinkedIn is Twitter, and I post at least on a weekly basis.
-And if you download some of my gifts like the seven powerful practices for perfectionist every week, I give tips.
+Oh, LinkedIn, LinkedIn is Twitter, and I post at least every week.
+And if you download some of my gifts like the seven powerful practices for perfectionists every week, I give tips.
 And my current theme now is around productivity.
 So

 Michael Kithcart: 42:52

 great.
 Thank you so much for sharing your personal story.
-How you're helping perfectionist around the world.
-I'm really appreciate your time.
+How you're helping perfectionists around the world.
+I appreciate your time.
 I learned a lot today.

 Elizabeth Onyeabor: 43:02